 * This post contains affiliate links, which means I receive a commission if you make a purchase using this link, but the price is the same for you.

-A good set (or two) of tongs are absolutely essential and do tons of different jobs from moving charcoal around, turning steaks, to scraping food off the grates.
+A good set (or two) of tongs are absolutely essential and do tons of different jobs from moving charcoal around, and turning steaks, to scraping food off the grates.
 You really don't need special "grilling" tongs, but you do want long handles.
 I prefer a set of 16" tongs to keep handy when I'm at the grill.

 Instant Read Thermometer

 This tool is life-changing.
 I have had cheap instant-read thermometers for a long time and I thought they were ok.
 There are actually 3 of them still sitting in the drawer and they don't work right (they really should be in the trash).
 I had seen recommendations for expensive Thermapens, but could never get myself to buy one.
 Well, I sure wish I had caved in sooner.

 The Thermapen is absolutely amazing.
 It always works and gives you a super-accurate reading in about two seconds.